-COVID-19 activity is minimal and decreasing.
+COVID-19 activity is minimal and stable.
 Influenza activity is low and stable.
-RSV activity is low and stable.
+RSV activity is minimal and stable.

-- Flu and RSV activity are both low and stable.
-COVID-19 activity is minimal. - Emergency room visits and hospital admissions for all three monitored pathogens remain on par with levels seen at this time last season. - ICU admissions for flu, COVID-19 and RSV are starting to approach baseline levels.
-The rate of ICU admissions for COVID-19 and influenza is highest in adults over 65, followed by children under 5. - Percent positivity for flu stayed relatively flat, from 5.2% last week to 5.4% this week.
-Of specimens tested for RSV, 1.1% were positive, and 2.6% of COVID-19 specimens were positive. - This season, among positive flu A specimens with influenza subtype available, 64% were pandemic 2009 H1N1 and 36% were H3N2.
-Detections of flu B increased in February and March, but have since decreased and plateaued. - Wastewater detections for all monitored pathogens are either stable or decreasing. - Wastewater sequencing data for SARS-CoV-2 indicate a variety of JN.1 sub-lineages are cocirculating, primarily LP.8.1. - CDC's core recommendations for individuals include staying up to date with all recommended respiratory virus vaccines, practicing good respiratory hygiene (covering your cough, washing your hands), taking steps for cleaner air, and using precautions to prevent the spread of respiratory viruses when you are sick.
+- RSV activity has been lowered to minimal alongside COVID-19.
+Flu activity remains low and stable. - Emergency room visits and hospital admissions for all three monitored pathogens continue to trend down. - ICU admissions for flu, COVID-19 and RSV are starting to approach baseline levels.
+The rate of ICU admissions for COVID-19 and influenza is highest in adults over 65, followed by children under 5. - Percent positivity for flu decreased from 5.2% last week to 4.2% this week.
+Of specimens tested for RSV, 0.9% were positive, and 2.7% of COVID-19 specimens were positive. - This season, among positive flu A specimens with influenza subtype available, 64% were pandemic 2009 H1N1 and 36% were H3N2.
+Detections of flu B increased in February and March, but have since decreased and plateaued. - Wastewater detections for flu A, RSV, and COVID-19 are either stable or decreasing. - Wastewater sequencing data for SARS-CoV-2 indicate a variety of JN.1 sub-lineages are cocirculating, primarily LP.8.1. - CDC's core recommendations for individuals include staying up to date with all recommended respiratory virus vaccines, practicing good respiratory hygiene (covering your cough, washing your hands), taking steps for cleaner air, and using precautions to prevent the spread of respiratory viruses when you are sick.
 This means staying home until you've been fever-free for 24 hours and your symptoms are getting better.
 CDC also recommends individuals are familiar with treatment options for flu and COVID-19, especially if you are at high risk for severe outcomes. - CDC's core recommendations for organizations include supporting vaccination efforts (like hosting a clinic or providing time off for vaccination and recovery), encouraging good respiratory hygiene with posters and adequate hand-washing supplies, taking steps for cleaner air, and supporting time off for individuals to stay home when sick or to seek treatment. - Respiratory activity has likely peaked for the season, though core strategies to prevent illness should be practiced year-round.
 Other viruses that cause cold-like symptoms, such as rhinovirus and human metapneumovirus, often have increased spread during the spring.